App version: 0.1.0

 Qualifying for Equipment Financing

-To be in the best position to get equipment financing, explore these areas.
+To be in the best position to get equipment financing, concentrate on these areas.

 How long has your business been in existence?